grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dd class="action">raises an eyebrow at Ba.</dd>
 </dl>

-<p>One of them is a black-haired lass with a layer of fat that, once you come to see her closely, is covering thick, ropey muscles.
+<p>One of them is a black-haired lass with a layer of fat covering thick, ropey muscles.
 She steps forward and raises her hand.</p>

 <dl>
 <dt>Ba'Raknul</dt>